Hans Freyer: Weimar Republic: Philosophy of Life and Conservative Revolution

+In 1926, in Der Staat, Freyer described the interrelated dimensions of history, which in his view repeat in a circular fashion: faith, style and state.
+In some respects, his theory was based on Ferdinand Tönnies' Community and Society, which he did not quote in his works.
+In contrast to Tönnies, he described the last and highest stage, the ideal hierarchically structured state, as an ideal community with a “Fuhrer” at the top.
+The most important quality of this state consisted in being able to combine all the forces of the community into one unit.
+This ideology corresponded to the movement of the Conservative Revolution and National Socialism.

 In Der Staat (1926), Freyer identified three stages of history which repeated themselves in a cycle: Glaube, Stil and Staat (belief, style, the state).
-These were partly, although not openly, based on Ferdinand Tönnies' Gemeinschaft und Gesellschaft (community and society).
-The last stage, Staat, was the ideal state for society: "the essential quality of the state (...) was its ability to forge living humanity with all its forces into a unity".
+These were partly, although not openly, based on Ferdinand Tönnies' Gemeinschaft und Gesellschaft (community and society), which he did not quote in his works.
+In contrast to Tönnies, he described the last and highest stage, the ideal hierarchically structured state, as an ideal community with a “Fuhrer" at the top.
+The most important quality of this state consisted in being able to combine all the forces of the community into one unit.
+This ideology corresponded to the movement between Conservative Revolution and National Socialism.
+The last stage, Staat, was the ideal state for society: "the essential quality of the state [...] was its ability to forge living humanity with all its forces into a unity.

 In 1929 Freyer wrote Soziologie als Wirklichkeitswissenschaft (Sociology as a "Science of Reality") (using Max Weber's term).
 This looked into the origins of sociology, saying that it came from the philosophy of history; that it had emerged from people's attempts to understand the connections between the past and the present.
 In Freyer's view, sociology was needed as a science to understand why changes in society had happened and, based on these findings, to help transform society.

 Freyer's 1931 article Die Revolution von Rechts studied freedom, saying that people should be free only if they were part of a common will and that individual freedom should be limited for the sake of the community.
+The "revolution" is a matter for the "toughest" and "strongest" people of all political tendencies.